 Since 2010, Nadal has used Babolat RPM blast 15L gauge/1.35mm which is a shaped polyester string.
 Before that, he had used Duralast and Pro Hurricane Tour.

-At the start of 2016, Nadal briefly switched to Luxilon Big Banger Original 130 which was done to obtain more power.
+Prior to that Nadal had also experimented with thinner gauge string, back in 2016, Nadal briefly switched to Luxilon Big Banger Original 130 which was done to obtain more power.